 A Taste of Things to Come by Debra Barsha and Hollye Levin (US/UK)

-A laugh-out-loud, fabulously fun romp that celebrates the friendships of four very different women from middle America in the 1950s and ’60s.
-An all-female cast and band bring a saucy zest to this exciting new musical comedy, but also some serious food for thought about socio-political changes spanning the era.
-The show’s original score is reflective of the chart-topping songs from the period, inspired by the pop, soul, folk and R&B grooves.
+A laugh-out-loud, fabulously fun romp that celebrates the friendship of four very different women from middle America in the 1950s and ’60s.
+An all-female cast and band bring a saucy zest – and some serious food for thought about sociopolitical changes spanning the era – to this exciting new musical comedy featuring an original score reflecting the chart-topping songs of the period.

 Birthday Candles by Noah Haidle (US/UK)